inmotionhosting/central-connect/readme.txt

-=== BoldGrid Connect ===
+=== Central Connect ===
 Contributors: boldgrid, imh_brad, joemoto, rramo012, timph
-Tags: boldgrid, connect, manage
+Tags: inmotion, connect, manage
 Requires at least: 5.0
-Tested up to: 6.0
+Tested up to: 6.1
 Requires PHP: 5.4
 Stable tag: 2.0.1

-Connects users and sites with BoldGrid Central.
+Connects users and sites with InMotion Central.

 == Description ==

 Manage all your WordPress websites in a single dashboard.
-BoldGrid Central allows you to manage themes, plugins & backups all from within a single interface.
+Central allows you to manage themes, plugins & backups all from within a single interface.
 Using our single sign in feature, you can log into central and access any of your connected websites.